 How Does This Connect to the Broader Talc Contamination Problem?

-Parents who have followed talc contamination scandals may notice similarities with the play sand asbestos issue.
+Parents who have followed talc contamination scandals may notice similarities with the play sand contamination issue.
 Talc and asbestos minerals frequently occur together in the same geological formations.
-Talc mines that later revealed asbestos contamination in products (including baby powder and cosmetics) faced similar supply chain gaps—products reached consumers without mandatory asbestos testing.[10]
+Talc mines that later revealed asbestos contamination in products (including baby powder and cosmetics) faced similar supply chain gaps—products reached consumers without mandatory testing for the fiber.[10]

 What Resources Are Available for Families Concerned About Asbestos Exposure?